schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 		Holds the fonts info properties.
 Can be instances of :class:`GSFontInfoValueSingle` and :class:`GSFontInfoValueLocalized`

-		The localised values use language tags defined in the middle column of `Language System Tags table`: <https://docs.microsoft.com/en-us/typography/opentype/spec/languagetags>.
+		The localized values use language tags defined in the middle column of `Language System Tags table`: <https://docs.microsoft.com/en-us/typography/opentype/spec/languagetags>.

 		To find specific values, use master.propertyForName_(name) or master.propertyForName_languageTag_(name, languageTag).